 Spark R&D bindings

 In these days, this is probably the most used splitboard binding system on the market.
 It is no surprise, this binding with Tesla system is very easy to use, quick to build, without any useless parts and still very light.
 Spark R&D is a solid binding with integrated ascent help and it is offered in two different hardness categories.
-The ARC system is equipment including riders under 80 Kg, and the SURGE is another system which offers more hardness and stability for heavier riders.
+The ARC system is lighter than the SURGE, what is another system which offers more hardness and stability for heavier riders.

 As an additional accessories you can add a heel locker which fixes the binding.
 As a result, you can use your splitboard also for skating or traversing without any problem.
 For the installation of your Spark R&D binding, you only need pucks as an accessory.
 Pucks are needed, so that you can switch your binding position from ascent to “riding mode”.
 Be careful, because splitboard from K2 and Burton are with channel system which is only compatible with Voilé pucks.